Manikantavantipally01/Covid-19-Infection-ETL-Project/README.md

 By Sanjoy Biswas

 ## Project Proposal
-Based upon the data compiled by John Hopkins University, I want to explore ''' Insert reasons here''' This will be done by extracting the CSV data and migrating it to a PostgreSQL Database.
+Based upon the data compiled by John Hopkins University, I want to explore Covid-19 Infection This will be done by extracting the CSV data and migrating it to a PostgreSQL Database.

 ## Project Description